Endurance and stamina are key attributes for all cyclists, but how do you improve them?

 “Don’t repeat the same training week after week or you will stagnate,” advises Bottrill.
 “Failing to plan your sessions will lead to disappointment on race day.
 Also, it’s important you don’t rush into higher intensity sessions; lay strong foundations first for at least 12 weeks.
 Look at the demands of the goal and try to train to meet them.”

-If you are time poor – as most of us are – you’ll have to train smart.
+If you are short on time – as most of us are – you’ll have to train smart to get the maximum benefit from the time you do have.

 Make sure you build up gradually to the higher intensity efforts.
 Working to heart rate or power zones is important as it ensures you train the right areas and is less subjective.
 Training to power is the most effective tool, as heart rate is susceptible to many influences, whereas power is more consistent and enables you to track progress.